pauljeter/pauljeter-astro/src/content/blog/management-101-doing-interviews.md

 - **Culture fit:** Will they work well with the team?
 - **Role fit:** Are they suited to *this* role, *right now*?

-Our goal as interviewers is to assess those things quickly and fairly—*and* to make sure that, no matter the outcome, the candidate leaves with a positive impression of our company.
+Our goal as interviewers is to assess those things quickly and fairly, *and* to make sure that, no matter the outcome, the candidate leaves with a positive impression of our company.

 ---

 ## Interview structure: how many is enough?

 Some companies run 6–10 interviews.
-That’s… a lot.
-At smaller companies or startups—where candidates are often fielding multiple offers—you’ll want to move faster.
+That's… a lot.
+At smaller companies or startups, where candidates are often fielding multiple offers, you'll want to move faster.

-I’ve found that a **2–3 stage process** works well for most engineering roles:
+I've found that a **2–3 stage process** works well for most engineering roles:

 1. **First interview:** Get to know each other and assess culture fit.
 2. **Optional take-home test:** Used only when we need a better sense of coding ability.
 3. **Second interview:** Technical deep dive with future peers.

-Let’s walk through each of those.
+Let's walk through each of those.

 ---

 ## First Interview: Culture Fit + Broad Technical Insight

-This is usually the first live interaction—and often when candidates are most nervous.
+This is usually the first live interaction, and often when candidates are most nervous.
 Your number one job here?

 **Be kind.**

 No matter the outcome, candidates should leave feeling like your company is a good place to work.
-That starts with treating them like people—not problems to solve.
+That starts with treating them like people, not problems to solve.

 ### What to ask:

 - Tell me about your current role.
 What are you working on?
 - How did you get into tech?
-- What’s a project you’re proud of?
+- What's a project you're proud of?
 Why?
-- What’s a project that didn’t go well?
+- What's a project that didn't go well?
 - Any open source projects or tools you admire?
-- What’s the most interesting thing about your current stack?
+- What's the most interesting thing about your current stack?

 Let them do the talking.
 Listen, nudge, absorb.

-This interview isn’t about nitpicking.
-It’s about getting a feel for how they think, what excites them, and whether their motivations align with what your team needs.
+This interview isn't about nitpicking.
+It's about getting a feel for how they think, what excites them, and whether their motivations align with what your team needs.

-### What you’re looking for:
+### What you're looking for:

 - **Technical insight:** Are they thoughtful about how they build things?
 - **Culture fit:** Would you enjoy working with them?
 Would the team?